 Chief Executive - Susie Hargreaves OBE

-Susie is a Board member of the UK Council for Child Internet Safety (UKCCIS) and the NCA CEOP Command Strategic Governance Group.
-She is a member of the ITU Child Online Protection Working Group and a Steering Group Member of UK IGF.
-Susie is an Advisory Group member of Stop it Now!
-Susie has recently joined the BBFC’s Consultative Council.
+Susie is an Executive Board member of the UK Council for Child Internet Safety (UKCCIS) and the NCA CEOP Command Strategic Governance Group.
+She is a member of the International Telecommunication Union (ITU) Child Online Protection Working Group and a Steering Group Member of UK IGF.
+Susie is an Advisory Group member of Stop it Now! and the BBFC’s Consultative Council.

 Deputy CEO - Fred Langford

 Fred joined the IWF in December 2004 and is the Deputy CEO.
 He is responsible for international aspects of the IWF, the Hotline, technology, information security and IWF services.

 Since 2004, Fred has led various technical discussions for the IWF with Members, governments and law enforcement about subjects including the IWF URL list, self-certification process, splash page implementation and advised on encryption and anonymous technologies.

 Fred was also the President of INHOPE, the global umbrella organisation for internet Hotlines.
 He is a member of the Commonwealth Cybercrime Initiative Steering Group and the ITU Child Online Protection Working Group.
 He also sits on the UK Safer Internet Centre advisory Board.

 Prior to joining the IWF, Fred worked for the Ministry of Defence, Tier 1 ISPs and other organisations in a technical and consultancy capacity.
 His technical knowledge is primarily in networks and infrastructure architecture.
 He has worked on projects for the Home Office, Ministry of Justice and the Crown Prosecution Service including consultations on Pan-European definitions of Child Sexual Abuse Material and UK consultations on Extreme Adult Material.
 Fred is CISSP accredited.

 Director of External Relations - Emma Hardy